OWASP/CheatSheetSeries/cheatsheets/Microservices_based_Security_Arch_Doc_Cheat_Sheet.md

 #### Implementation tips

 To verify that all sensitive data is identified and classified into protection levels analyze data collected under the following sections:
-* "Identify and describe data assets";
+* Identify and describe data assets
-* "Identify “asset-to-storage” relations".
+* Identify “asset-to-storage” relations

 #### Mapping to OWASP projects